 Your 4-year-old is full of energy, talkative and curious.
-He’s eager to show you what he can do.
-You and he will both be excited by his accomplishments.
+He’s eager to show you what he can do, and you will both be excited by his accomplishments.
 He constantly tests his environment and will waffle between feelings of security and insecurity.
-He may also be a bossy little tyke who makes up stories.
-You will experience emotional highs and lows with this age and each day will be a new challenge for both of you.
+Your 4-year-old may also be a bossy little tyke who feels the need to be in charge.
+You will experience emotional highs and lows with this age and each day will be a new challenge — for both of you.

-Each child is different and what one child does at 4 might be quite different from another.
+Sure, we know each child is different — and what one child does at 4 might be quite different from another.
 However there are some benchmarks that you will find your 4-year-old reaching this year.

 4-year-old developmental milestones

 Social skills for 4-year-olds